crashappsec/chalk/src/docs/guide-user-guide.md

 which generally will result in a new image ID.
 Capturing that info on push provides the needed breadcrumbs.

-### Using Chalk to launch processes
+### Using Chalk to Launch Processes

-If you want to better automate tracability across software's life cycle, you can configure Chalk to run software (ideally, software that you've previously marked via `chalk insert` or `chalk docker build`).
+If you want to better automate traceability across software's life cycle, you can configure chalk to run software (ideally, software that you've previously marked via `chalk insert` or `chalk docker build`).
+Chalk supports a `chalk exec` operation where it will run your process, as well as report on that process and the host environment.

-Using `chalk exec`, you can configure a chalk executable with what it should run and have flexibility over how arguments get handled.

-On startup, Chalk lets your process run, then reports on that process as well as the host environment.

-The current behavior for Chalk is then to exit quietly, without impacting your process.
-Eventually Chalk will support other options, such as periodic beacons or on-demand reporting.
+The current default behavior for chalk is then to exit quietly, without impacting your process.
+Chalk can also be configured to continue running in the background and emit a periodic heartbeat report that is fully customizable.

-Setting up `chalk exec` to run your software is easy, and basic examples are shown for both Docker and without in the [Getting Started Guide](./getting-started.md).
+Setting up `chalk exec` to run your software is easy, and basic examples are shown for both with and without docker in [Getting Started Guide](./getting-started.md).

-### Metadata keys
+### Metadata Keys

 Metadata is at the core of Chalk, which categorizes data into four types: